The Average Cost of Marijuana by State

 Breakdown Overview of The Average Cost of Marijuana

 Beyond being an addictive substance that causes inebriation, legal for use or not, the use of cannabis has been linked with negative mental health outcomes.
 According to the Centers for Disease Control and Prevention, cannabis use has been connected with “the development of schizophrenia and other psychoses,” higher likelihood to have thoughts of suicide, higher risk of social anxiety disorder, and other negative effects.

 The treatment of these co-occurring conditions — marijuana abuse and mental health disorders — is a special focus of our treatment center in Etta, Mississippi.
-If you’re concerned someone you know is dealing with any type of substance use disorder, learn more about how we can help.
+If you’re concerned someone you know is dealing with any type of substance use disorder, or you would like help with yours, we can help.

 CAN I USE THIS INFORMATION?
 The information and graphics in this blog post can be used and displayed by all commercial and non-commercial websites without charge.
 However, use is only permitted with proper attribution to OxfordTreatment.com.
 When using this information or any of these graphics, please include a backlink to this page.

 Learn More About Addiction Treatment

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.